Braces at Age 8: Is Early Orthodontic Treatment Right for Your Child?

 6. What types of braces are used at age 8?

-Children may receive partial braces, expanders, or space maintainers to fix specific problems during early treatment.
+Children might have partial braces, expanders, or space maintainers to address certain issues as part of the early treatment.

 Partial metal braces